American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 Specialty Earnings: Uncommon Ways To Earn AAdvantage Miles

-American Airlines AAdvantage has tons of partnering companies offering unique ways to earn miles.
+The American Airlines AAdvantage program has tons of partnering companies offering unique ways to earn miles.
 In this section, I outline for you the various areas in which you can earn miles when making purchases with special partnering organizations and companies.

 Here you’ll find some really diverse ways to earn!
 I’ll try to make it simple to understand what the best offers are and highlight some of my personal favorites.